nvngroup/pitu/DOCUMENTATION-en.md

 The `getMessage` function is used to fetch and return a specific message from your application's local storage, based on an identifier (usually the `WAMessageKey`).

-It is essential for scenarios where Baileys needs to access the full content of a previously received or sent message, such as when resending, editing, deleting, or processing reactions and read receipts.
+It is essential for scenarios where Pitu needs to access the full content of a previously received or sent message, such as when resending, editing, deleting, or processing reactions and read receipts.

 This function should be asynchronous and return the corresponding message for the provided identifier, or `undefined` if not found.